mikic202/Bomberman_Game/Bomberman/README.md

 <h3 style="text-align: center;">How to play</h3>
 :warning: This project makes use of the Sfml library.
 If you do not have it instaled, please follow the quick installation guide at the end of this file.

+Firstly you need to clone latest version of the git repository or download zip file.
+Then you need to open proi-project-bomberman folder(or similarly named one)(if you are using VisualStudio you need to open Bomberman project).

 If you want to start the game, please open the main.cpp file and compile it.
 Then you will see the main menu of the game, where you choose which game mode you want to play.
 If you choose Story mode or Cooperative mode, you then need to choose whether you want to play a new game or open a saved one, and then you need to choose the save.
 <h4>How to play Versus</h4>
 After you choose the Versus mode, you are automatically loaded to the game.
 The first player is located in the upper left corner and is controlled using WSAD keys and space.
 The second player is located in the lower right corner and is controlled using arrow keys and enter key.
 The goal of the game is to kill another player.
 If the player is killed game stops, and results are displayed.
 To restart press any key.
 If you press, escape, you open pause menu.